Planting Spring-Blooming Flowers

 Long ago, our yards were part of a vast wilderness.
 Then European settlers came and built farms and houses displacing the view.
 Today many of us yearn to recreate a portion of those beautiful, flower-covered hillsides in our own yards.

 This is now the time of year to think about what we want our gardens to look like next spring, and even into the warmer months.
 Shall we use native plants or wildflowers?
 Maybe our goal is a bee and butterfly garden or a hummingbird habitat.
 Plan and plant this fall to enjoy the results next year.

 For variety, think about growing several garden plots within your yard or perhaps planting one small space each year.
 Here are suggestions for different kinds of garden themes:

 Try Ceanothus (California lilac), gooseberries or currents (Ribes), honeysuckles, monkey flowers (Mimulus) and sages.
 Buckwheat (Eriogonum) is also easy to grow, looks great and needs little care or water.
-You can find these plants at the California Native Plant Society’s native plant sale coming to Rocca Park in Jamestown on Saturday, October 11th, 9:00am -12 noon.
-Talk to the experts at the sale for advice on the right plant for you.
-Plants sell quickly, so get there early.
+You can find many of these plants at local nurseries.
+Talk to the experts for advice on the right plant for you.

 Clear the planting area of weeds and sow wildflower seeds through early November.
 Also try sowing seeds in March and April.
 Tamp down the seeds and water lightly.
 If feasible, cover seeds with a thin layer of organic mulch.
 For germination, wildflower seeds initially require consistent moisture and freedom from weed competition.